zelogx/proxmox-msl-setup-basic/README.md

 This project builds **completely isolated development environments per project** by Layer 2 level, accessible securely via VPN.\
 It's a blueprint for **low-cost distributed development**, offshore projects, or private team labs.

+> If this looks useful but too much work to run manually, I’m building MSL Setup Pro: a fully automated version.
+⭐ or “Watch” this repo if you want to hear when it’s ready.

 ### 1.1.
 Clarification for Readers

 This project is **not a non-standard hack** nor an exotic workaround.